AdobeDocs/workfront-fusion.nl-NL/help/workfront-fusion/references/apps-and-modules/adobe-connectors/workfront-modules.md

  <tbody>
   <tr>
    <td>[!UICONTROL Connection]</td>
-   <td> <p>Voor instructies over het verbinden van uw Workfront app aan Workfront Fusion, zie <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref"> Workfront met Workfront Fusion </a> in dit artikel verbinden.</p> </td>
+   <td> <p>For instructions about connecting your Workfront app to Workfront Fusion, see <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connect Workfront to Workfront Fusion</a> in this article.</p> </td>
   </tr>
   <tr>
    <td>[!UICONTROL Record Type]</td>
-   <td> <p>Selecteer het type Workfront-record dat de module moet maken.</p> <p>Als u bijvoorbeeld een project wilt maken, selecteert u [!UICONTROL Project] in de vervolgkeuzelijst.</p> </td>
+   <td> <p>Select the type of Workfront record that you want the module to create.</p> <p>For example, if you want to create a Project, select [!UICONTROL Project] from the dropdown list.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>[!UICONTROL Select fields to map]</td>
-   <td>Selecteer de velden die u beschikbaar wilt maken voor gegevensinvoer.
-Dit staat u toe om deze gebieden te gebruiken zonder het moeten door degenen scrollen u niet nodig hebt.</td>
+   <td>Select the fields that you want available for data input.
+This allows you to use these fields without having to scroll through the ones you don't need.</td>
   </tr>
  </tbody>
 </table>

-Zie een lijst van de objecten van Workfront types waarvoor u deze module in [&#x200B; objecten van Workfront beschikbaar voor elke module van Workfront &#x200B;](#workfront-object-types-available-for-each-workfront-module) kunt gebruiken.
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#workfront-object-types-available-for-each-workfront-module).

 >[!NOTE]
 >
->* Wanneer u de id van een object opgeeft, kunt u de naam van het object beginnen te typen en het vervolgens in de lijst selecteren.
-De module gaat dan aangewezen identiteitskaart in het gebied in.
->* Wanneer u de tekst voor een aangepast veld of een [!UICONTROL Note] -object (Opmerking of Antwoord) invoert, kunt u HTML-tags in het [!UICONTROL Note Text] -veld gebruiken om RTF-tekst, zoals vette of cursieve tekst, te maken.
+>* When entering the ID of an object, you can begin typing the name of the object, then select it from the list.
+The module then enters the appropriate ID into the field.
+>* When entering the text for a custom field or a [!UICONTROL Note] object (Comment or reply), you can use HTML tags in the [!UICONTROL Note Text] field to create rich text, such as bold or italic text.

 +++

+-->

 +++ **[!UICONTROL Custom API Call]**